The Magic of Life!

 This is Jim's

-Story - the story of a well-known Australian 1950's entertainer who
+Story - the story of an Australian 1950's entertainer who

 contracted the life threatening polio virus when at the height of his

 public popularity.
 This is the story of his fight to survive.
 A controversial

 autobiography which also provides valuable information for those seeking